digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/getting-started/holdings.rst

 because our workflows, such as ``CreateAccount``, do not have any knowledge of concrete template implementations.

-Similarly, we define a :ref:`holding factory <type-daml-finance-holding-fungible-factory-35358>`, which is used within an account to create (``Credit``) holdings.
+Similarly, we instantiate a :ref:`holding factory <type-daml-finance-holding-factory-factory-67321>`, which is used within an account to create (``Credit``) holdings for any instrument.

 .. literalinclude:: ../../quickstart-finance/daml/Scripts/Holding.daml
   :language: daml
   :start-after: -- CREATE_HOLDING_FACTORY_BEGIN
   :end-before: -- CREATE_HOLDING_FACTORY_END

-This factory contract instantiates a specific implementation of holdings, which are defined in :ref:`Daml.Finance.Holding.Fungible <module-daml-finance-holding-fungible-7201>` and are both :ref:`fungible <fungibility>`, as well as :ref:`transferable <transferability>`.

 Finally, we create a factory template which is used to instantiate :ref:`token instruments
 <type-daml-finance-instrument-token-instrument-instrument-62305>`.